This hearty and delicious tasting Spicy Southern 15 Bean Soup with Smoked Sausage is perfect for chasing away the wintertime blues.

 - 1 large green bell pepper diced

-- 1 of a cup of sliced carrots
+- 1 cup sliced carrots

-- 1/2 of a cup of sliced celery
+- ½ cup sliced celery

-- 4 cloves of minced garlic
+- 4 cloves minced garlic

-- 1 tablespoon of hot sauce
+- 1 tablespoon hot sauce

-- 1 teaspoon of dried thyme
+- 1 teaspoon dried thyme

-- a pinch of red pepper flakes
+- pinch red pepper flakes or to taste

-- Cayenne pepper to own taste, optional
+- pinch Cayenne pepper optional

-- kosher salt, to taste
+- kosher salt to taste

-- fresh ground pepper, to taste
+- freshly ground pepper to taste

-- Juice of 2 lemons
+- 2 lemons juice of

-- cooked white rice, to serve with
+- cooked white rice to serve with

-- green scallions, garnish
+- green scallions to garnish